melt-ui/melt-ui/.changeset/perfect-otters-shout.md

 ---
-'@melt-ui/svelte': patch
+'@melt-ui/svelte': minor
 ---

-fix: datepicker not syncing with calendar
+fix: datepicker not syncing with calendar + add defaults from calendar to datepicker